kraemefe/resquin-tool-application/README.md

 ## About resquin

-**`resquin` is currently still in development and will comprise two more functions on the calculation of response pattern and time indicators.**
+**`resquin` is currently still in development and will comprise two more functions on the calculation of response pattern and response time indicators.**

 `resquin` (**res**ponse **qu**ality **in**dicators) provides functions
 to assess response quality and identify poor quality responses or response biases.